wagiminator/CH32V003-NeoPixel-Pendant/README.md

 On Windows, if you need to you can install the WinUSB driver over the WCH interface 1 using the [Zadig](https://zadig.akeo.ie/) tool.

 To upload the firmware, you need to ensure that the battery is removed.
-Then, you should make the following connections to the WCH-LinkE:
+Then, you should make the following connections to the WCH-LinkE (you can use a pogo pin clip for this):

 ```
 WCH-LinkE      TinyBling